 To control the temperature, a Peltier element with liquid cooling was mounted on the flow chamber.
 This flow chamber is thermally uncoupled from the microscope by mounting it on a plastic adapter.
 With the Peltier element, controlled by a TEC system, it is possible to control the temperature of the solution over time with 0.1C precision.
 Temperature is monitored by a temperature sensor mounted on the flow chamber.
 Temperature stability is important due to the nature of the force transducer.
 The cantilever consists of a gold-coated glass strip, effectively making it a thermometer.
 Thus, the cantilever will bend with temperature changes.

-We use a fast-step perfusion system to control the movement of the theta-glass.
+We use a fast-step perfusion system (see Table of Materials) to control the movement of the theta-glass.
 This system allows for perfusion switches within 10 ms. Combining the method of temperature control and solution switching, makes this system particularly suitable to measure the kinetics of sarcomere contractility (rates of force development, tension redevelopment and relaxation) in myofibrils.

 Initially, the downside of using interferometry was the small usable range due to the necessity to use the linear part of the interference curve (λ/8, with the wavelength of the laser λ).
 However, recent innovation eliminated this need by combining wavelength modulation with a lock-in amplifier.
 Hereby, the system is not limited to a single linear part of the interference curve.
 This enables the measurement of infinite deflection of the cantilever .14 Thus, the range of cantilever deflection readout of this system is greatly enlarged compared to traditional interferometry.
 Additionally, the force probes described are easy to replace and there are many cantilevers available, with stiffnesses ranging from 0.5 N/m to >20 N/m.
 Therefore, it is possible to quickly change between cantilevers of various stiffness and select the stiffness best suitable for the experiment to be conducted.